zeromile/wp-build/README.md

 sudo cp /etc/apache2/envvars.bak /etc/apache2/envvars
 ```

-3. Grab a newer (not the latest) version of WordPress by typing this into bash
+3. Grab a newer (not the latest) version of WordPress by copying and pasting this into bash:
 ```sh
 curl -O https://wordpress.org/wordpress-4.8.9.zip
 ```

-4. Unzip the WordPress package by typing this into bash:
+4. Unzip the WordPress package by copying and pasting this into bash:
 ```sh
 unzip wordpress-4.8.9.zip
 ```

-5. Install PHPMyAdmin package by typing this into bash:
+5. Install PHPMyAdmin package by copying and pasting this into bash:
 ```sh
 phpmyadmin-ctl install
 ```